How To Add Charts And Graphs To WordPress

 Visualizer Description

-The Visualizer plugin is a simple, easy to use and powerful tool that lets you create, manage and embed eye-catching and interactive charts and graphs into your WordPress posts and pages with just a few simple steps.
+WordPress Visualizer is an easy-to-use and powerful plugin that lets you create, manage and insert eye-catching and dynamic graphs into your WordPress posts and pages with a few simple steps.

-The plugin uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional add-ons are needed.
+Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional addons are required.

-Visualizer also comes with a variety of charts that are optimized to address all your data visualization needs, including:
+Visualizer also comes with a variety of charts optimized for all your data visualization needs, including:

 - Line chart